Orpheum Circuit: Tension between east and west (1907–1919)

 As vaudeville continued in its popularity, so did the Orpheum Circuit.
 By the end of 1909, Orpheum theaters had opened in Atlanta, Memphis, Mobile, Birmingham, Salt Lake, Ogden, and Logan.
 In addition, Beck and Meyerfeld made an agreement with the smaller Sullivan-Considine vaudeville chain in 1908 that allowed the Orpheum to book artists in their theaters in Seattle, Spokane, Portland, and Butte.
 In 1911–1912, the Orpheum acquired theaters in Winnipeg, Calgary, and Edmonton, Canada.

 Beck wanted to continue to build the Orpheum's influence and power.
 He became obsessed with opening a large Orpheum theater in New York and started to put plans in place to build the Palace right up the street from the Victoria owned by Albee.
 In addition, Beck decided he wanted to build a new circuit of Orpheum theaters in the east, all of which violated the territorial agreement of the Combine.

 As early as 1908, rumors of Beck's intention to put Orpheum theaters on the east coast were printed and tensions rose between the eastern and western managers.
 Each side of the circuit pushed to increase their territories and in 1910, the eastern managers purchased controlling interest in Cincinnati, Louisville, and Indianapolis.
 At the end of 1911, Beck officially obtained a multi-year lease on a large piece of property in Times Square, New York where construction for the Palace Theater began in February 1912.
 Even though each side denied it, the east-west alliance teetered on the brink of collapse.

 Additional competition between the two occurred when Percy Williams announced the sale of his eight theaters in 1911.
 In 1912, an agreement was reached for both circuits to buy the Williams six theaters with the Keith-Albee circuit owning 44 percent and the Orpheum circuit owning an estimated 25 to 43 percent.
 With this purchase, the Orpheum Circuit now had interests in New York and its surrounding areas and a new territorial agreement was made.

-Albee used the new Combine agreement to gain control of the Orpheum’s Palace Theater which opened under Beck and the Orpheum's control in 1913.
-He threatened to take legal against Meyerfeld and Beck claiming that their ownership of the Palace was a violation of their new territorial agreement.
+Albee used the new Combine agreement to gain control of the Orpheum's Palace Theater which opened under Beck and the Orpheum's control in 1913.
+He threatened to take legal action against Meyerfeld and Beck claiming that their ownership of the Palace was a violation of their new territorial agreement.
 Meyerfeld realized that the partnership with Albee was more important than the Palace and agreed to sell his financial stake.
-With this transaction the Keith-Albee circuit was now in control of 51 percent of the Palace’s stock.
+With this transaction the Keith-Albee circuit was now in control of 51 percent of the Palace's stock.
 Beck maintained his 25 percent interest and consented to be the chief booker for the theater.